scopecoin/sentinel/README.md

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)

-> An automated governance helper for Dash Masternodes.
+> An automated governance helper for XSCP Masternodes.

 Sentinel is an autonomous agent for persisting, processing and automating Dash governance objects and tasks.
 It is a Python application which runs alongside the DashCore instance on each Dash Masternode.